Canaccord Genuity Group Downgrades Sharecare (NASDAQ:SHCR) to Hold

-Sharecare (NASDAQ:SHCR – Get Free Report) was downgraded by equities research analysts at Canaccord Genuity Group from a “strong-buy” rating to a “hold” rating in a research report issued on Friday, Zacks.com reports.
+Canaccord Genuity Group downgraded shares of Sharecare (NASDAQ:SHCR – Free Report) from a strong-buy rating to a hold rating in a report released on Friday, Zacks.com reports.

-SHCR has been the topic of a number of other reports.
-Morgan Stanley upped their price target on Sharecare from $1.00 to $1.43 and gave the stock an “equal weight” rating in a research note on Monday.
-Canaccord Genuity Group reaffirmed a “hold” rating and set a $1.43 price target (down from $2.00) on shares of Sharecare in a research note on Friday.
-Finally, BTIG Research downgraded Sharecare from a “buy” rating to a “neutral” rating in a research note on Monday, April 1st.
+Several other equities research analysts have also commented on the company.
+Morgan Stanley upped their price objective on Sharecare from $1.00 to $1.43 and gave the stock an equal weight rating in a research note on Monday.
+Canaccord Genuity Group reiterated a hold rating and issued a $1.43 price target (down previously from $2.00) on shares of Sharecare in a research note on Friday.
+Finally, BTIG Research lowered Sharecare from a buy rating to a neutral rating in a research note on Monday, April 1st.

-Sharecare (NASDAQ:SHCR – Get Free Report) last announced its quarterly earnings data on Thursday, May 9th.
-The company reported ($0.08) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.04) by ($0.04).
-Sharecare had a negative net margin of 30.71% and a negative return on equity of 19.78%.
-The business had revenue of $90.86 million during the quarter, compared to analyst estimates of $103.80 million.
-During the same period in the prior year, the firm earned ($0.06) earnings per share.
-Equities analysts anticipate that Sharecare will post -0.23 EPS for the current fiscal year.
+Sharecare (NASDAQ:SHCR – Get Free Report) last posted its quarterly earnings data on Thursday, May 9th.
+The company reported ($0.08) EPS for the quarter, missing the consensus estimate of ($0.04) by ($0.04).
+The company had revenue of $90.86 million during the quarter, compared to analysts’ expectations of $103.80 million.
+Sharecare had a negative return on equity of 19.78% and a negative net margin of 30.71%.
+During the same quarter last year, the company earned ($0.06) earnings per share.
+Equities research analysts anticipate that Sharecare will post -0.23 EPS for the current year.

 Sharecare, Inc operates as a digital healthcare platform company.
 Its Sharecare platform connects people, patients, providers, employers, health plans, government organizations, and communities that optimize individual and population-wide well-being.
 The company offers enterprise solutions based on a software-as-a-service model that allows enterprise clients to message, motivate, and manage their populations, as well as measure their population progress; a suite of data and information-driven solutions; and life sciences solutions, which provides members with personalized information, programs, and resources to improve their health and well-being.